It seems we’re flying through 2021 as fast as we closed out 2020, so let’s do a quick check-in.

 Once you have your overarching goals and objectives IDed, it’s time to get tactical.

 Think through how many projects you have moving at once and how long you’ll need to successfully accomplish each one.
 Are you working on a monthly, quarterly, six-month, or annual timeline?
-Set realistic expectations for each of your projects, first.
+Set realistic expectations for each of your customer-focused projects, first.
 Then, map out the tactics and deadlines to get the ball rolling.

 Step 5: Prioritize your work efforts to reach your call center performance goals

 You don’t have superhuman powers (or 50 hours in the workday).
 That means, to accomplish your call center performance goals, you need to assign priority to each of the projects and routines you plan to complete.